gipity/gipity-core-adk/GIPITY-USAGE-POLICY.md

 ---

 ## 🚫 Please *Don't*:
-- **Resell or repackage this scaffold** as part of a commercial toolkit, template bundle, or paid product
+- **Resell or repackage this ADK** as part of a commercial toolkit, template bundle, or paid product
 - **Offer paid services** that bundle or clone this repo without significant changes
 - **Create a competing support service or studio** based on this codebase or branding
 - **Remove the README or strip Gipity references from the README** without credit or attribution